History Of U.S. Responses To Chemical Weapons Attacks In Syria

 The U.S. strike was in response to a chemical attack on Khan Sheikhoun, a rebel-held town in northeastern Syria just two days before, on April 4, 2017.

-More than 80 people were killed and images of adults gasping for air and babies on respirators drew world outrage.
+More than 80 people were killed, and images of adults gasping for air and babies on respirators drew world outrage.

-The U.N.-backed Organization for the Prohibition of Chemical Weapons concluded in June, 2017, sarin was the nerve agent used in the attack.
+The U.N.-backed Organization for the Prohibition of Chemical Weapons concluded in June 2017 that sarin was the nerve agent used in the attack.

-Several months later (and long after the U.S. missile strike), a U.N. panel concluded it was confident the Syrian government carried out the attack.
+Several months later (and long after the U.S. missile strike), a U.N. panel concluded it was confident the Syrian government had carried out the attack.

-The Obama Red Line and the Chemical Deal
+The Obama "red line" and the chemical deal

 Syria was long known to have large chemical weapons stockpiles.